cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Assumes that utilizing this medium contributes directly and efficiently to the development of a new, healthy internal working model of secure attachment.

-**The Second Pillar: Fostering Metacognitive Skills** (Details on this pillar are not provided in the text)
+**The Second Pillar: Fostering Metacognitive Skills**

+* Addresses limitations in metacognitive capacity
+* Helps patients understand their thoughts and emotions related to attachment

-**The Third Pillar: Promoting Collaborative Behavior in Treatment** (Details on this pillar are not provided in the text)
+**The Third Pillar: Promoting Collaborative Behavior in the Treatment Relationship**

+* Encourages nonverbal and verbal collaboration between patient and therapist
+* Enhances therapeutic alliance and treatment effectiveness

-**Benefits and Interrelationship of the Three Pillars**:
+**Mutually Enhancing Interrelationship of the Three Pillars**

-- Each treatment pillar benefits its particular domain of focus.
+* Each pillar benefits its particular domain of focus
-- The application of each one also reinforces and enhances the others, creating a mutually beneficial interrelationship.
+* The application of each one reinforces and enhances the others

 ### The Five Primary Conditions That Promote Secure Attachment

-**The Five Primary Conditions That Promote Secure Attachment**

 Attachment security can be promoted by addressing and strengthening the following five developmental experiences for patients with significant attachment disturbance: